Ed-Fi-Alliance-OSS/Project-Tanager/testing/performance/README.md

 This is a small test suite that:

-1. Creates require descriptors and education organizations, as prerequisite to the next steps.
+1. Creates required descriptors and education organizations, as prerequisite to the next steps.
 2. Creates _n_ `student` documents
 3. Creates _n_ corresponding `studentSchoolAssociation` documents